#356: Shinny Dipping

 they all show up.
 All these detectives show up and they're all trying to solve it together, but they're like one-upping each other because they're all like the world's best detectives.

-And Peter Falk plays like the New York
+And Peter Falk plays like the New York.

-And he does a monologue to this room of detectives that's so cool and so confident.
+like trench coat hat detective and he's there with his like tall arm candy like a very cocoa cashmere character And he does a monologue to this room of detectives that's so cool and so confident.

 take a leak.
 I'll be back.

-And then his girlfriend goes, You'll have to excuse him.
+And then his girlfriend goes, you'll have to excuse him.
 He got shot in the head last week.

 He shouldn't even be out of the hospital.

-And it just completely lowers his status from a hundred to zero in one line and makes him look like a fucking idiot.
+And it just completely lowers his status. from 100 to zero in one line and makes him look like a fucking idiot.

 It's a very hay-riddle-riddle thing.
 Yeah, excuse him.

 He got shot in the head last week.
 He shouldn't even be out of the hospital.